Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - at least two of the undertakings concerned achieve a turnover in Cyprus; and

 - at least €3.5 million of the aggregate turnover of all undertakings concerned is achieved in Cyprus.

 Are any anti-bribery provisions in force?

-Cyprus has not enacted a comprehensive anti-bribery law, but there are a number of anti-bribery provisions set out in different laws that allow effective enforcement – the more significant of which are as follows:
+There are a number of anti-bribery provisions set out in different statutes that allow effective anti-corruption enforcement – the more significant of which are as follows:

 - The Prevention of Corruption Law (Cap 161) makes it an offence, among other things, for an agent (which includes public officials) to receive a gift.
 Offences are punishable by imprisonment of seven years, a fine of up to €100,000 or both.